 Whether you raise domestic ducks or hunt them like many do during the winter months, we have a recipe that will titillate the eyes and tingle your tongue!

-Duck offers a bolder flavor than other fowl like turkey or chicken, which is one reason why so many people like it smoked.
+Duck offers a bolder flavour than other fowl like turkey or chicken, which is one reason why so many people like it smoked.

 This recipe works well for both domestic and wild ducks, so whatever you have on hand (be it mallard, wood, cannie or speck) should work as long as it’s not ultra-lean.
 Here are a few quick recommendations before we get into the meat of things.